HomeHumourEssaysTravelImages

 Spacesuit: Clothes.

 Space Walk: Walking.
-If a hill is particularly steep and the thrust rating
+If a hill is particularly steep and the thrust rating is particularly poor, space walking may be pushing the ship for a while.

 ST: Police.
 Short for Stormtrooper.